UniversalDependencies/docs/_yi/template-index.md

 * Clausal complements with a subject determined by the next higher clause are labeled xcomp.
 This also goes for secondary predicates.

 ### Non-verbal Clauses
-* The copula verb sein (be) is used in equational, attributional, locative, possessive, benefactory and existential nonverbal clauses.
+* The copula verb _zayn_ (be) is used in equational, attributional, locative, possessive, benefactory and existential nonverbal clauses.

 ### Relations Overview
 * Yiddish uses all universal syntactic relations, except clf.